What are the conditions required for a divorce?

 How long do divorce proceedings take?

-An uncontested divorce is usually handled by the law courts within a matter of weeks (usually less than 2 months).
 If a divorce is contested the law courts would have to hear both parties and examine whether there are any grounds at law on which the request for divorce can be refused.
 In such case, the matter could take up a number of months, usually depending on how cooperative the parties are.